 HAVE YOU EVER MET A CHICKEN?

 Chickens are very loving and lovable.
 They are intelligent, inquisitive, sensitive, and social, and have unique personalities.
 Chickens form relationships, bond with others, and have social hierarchies.
 Because of their social nature, they look out for their families and for other chickens in their group.
 Mother hens care for and protect their children, and show a range of loving maternal traits.
 Their cognitive abilities can be more advanced than those of cats, dogs, and even some primates.
 Chickens can complete complex mental tasks and are able to add, subtract, and even discriminate between quantities.
 They have adept communication skills and at least 30 different vocal communication calls.
 Chickens like to hang out together, taking dust baths, roosting in trees, and lying in the sun.

-The chickens who are eaten by humans are called broiler chickens.
-They are genetically selected to reach a grotesque weight of more than six times their natural weight in only six weeks.
+The chickens who are eaten by humans are called “broiler” chickens.
+They are genetically engineered to reach a grotesque weight of more than six times their natural size in only six weeks.
 Their artificially-induced growth is equivalent to that of a two-year-old human child weighing 100 pounds.
 They are also injected with hormones, an “artificial plumping process.”
-They are only a few weeks old when they are slaughtered, but they are so large for their underdeveloped bones that many cannot even stand on their legs, let alone walk.
-They develop painful skeletal disorders, lameness, and cracked bones, and spend their short lives in misery.
+They are only a few weeks old when they are slaughtered, but they are so large for their underdeveloped bones that many cannot even stand or walk.
+They develop painful skeletal disorders, lameness, and broken bones, and spend their short lives in misery.
 Some are so lame that they starve or die of dehydration because they cannot reach food or water.